 If you’ve been caught drinking and driving or driving recklessly in Indiana you may be required to carry SR-22 insurance, or proof of financial responsibility.

 SR-22 isn’t really insurance at all — it’s a form that proves to the state of Indiana that you carry the minimum car insurance required in the state.
 You have to file this form before your can get your license back.

-Here’s what you need to know about obtaining and maintaining an SR-22 in the Hoosier State.
+Here’s what you need to know about obtaining and maintaining an SR-22 in Indiana.